amraniissam/Anomalie_detection/README.md

 <h3> Futur Detections </h3>
 <p>
-If we wanna classify the future activities in a normal behavior or an anomaly, we will define a loss threshold for our model, for that I was taking the normal test data and calling the model to predict an output for this data, then calculate the error between the inputs and outputs.
+If we wanna classify the future activities in a normal behavior or an anomaly, I will define a loss threshold for our model, for that I was taking the normal test data and calling the model to predict an output for this data, then calculate the error between the inputs and outputs.
 I did the same thing for the anomaly test data, then I plot a histogramme for the different losses and I choose a threshold = avg(loss(normal Data) + 2*std (loss(normal Data)).
    <div align="center">
      <img src="/img/threshold.png">
   </div>